HAproxy should use RFC 7919 DH parameter files

 It would be really nice to have a UI option to generate a custom DH parameter file for HAproxy to use.

 #1 Updated by Jim Pingle over 2 years ago

 - Subject changed from HAproxy custom DH parameter file to HAproxy should use RFC 7919 DH parameter files

-#2 Updated by Stéphane Lapie 7 months ago
+#2 Updated by Stéphane Lapie over 2 years ago

 I understand the intent behind the stock DH parameter files, however some SSL testers raise known DH parameters as something that could be improved.
 This was my reason for looking into this initially.As a side-note for future reference if it may help someone, here is what I did on some test pfSense machines :

 - In "Global Advanced pass thru", add this :